 Non-exclusive rights allow the supplier to appoint further distributors and to actively seek direct sales in the territory.

-Selective distributorship is where a supplier will only appoint additional distributors only if they meet certain criteria.
+Selective distributorship is where a supplier will only appoint additional distributors if they meet certain criteria.
 Please note that this kind of agreement can cause competition law problems, and so advice should be sought prior to pursuing this option.

 Differences between agency and distribution